 The wine has now passed its optimum for some time, and should be drunk before 2005.

 If a bottle is opened, keep vertical at least half a day to settle the sediments at the bottom of the bottle.
 Then slowly pour the wine into a decanter in order to get rid of the sediments and serve.

-The 1953 become the first top vintage of the 1950s.
-The year ended up to be an excellent one, even though the heavy rains of September threatened to destroy a good year.
-The hot, dry summer was crowned by a perfect August.
-The mercury rose above 30°C on more than half of the days in August.
-Fortunately, the rains that came in mid-September made way for ideal harvest conditions at the beginning of October.
-The finest wines of this vintage are united by their elegance, delicacy and temperance.
+The 1953 became the first top vintage of the 1950s.
+The year turned out to be excellent, even if the heavy rains in September threatened to destroy a good year.
+The hot, dry summer was capped by a perfect August.
+The mercury exceeded 30°C for more than half of the days in August.
+Fortunately, rains in mid-September gave way to ideal harvest conditions in early October.
+The best wines of this vintage are united by their elegance, delicacy and temperance.
 They should ideally be decanted for two hours before drinking.
-The vintage received praise particularly in Médoc, which produced the best wines of the entire vintage.
-One of the most highly renowned of these is the Château Lafite-Rothschild.
-Many consider it to be best Lafite-Rothschild of the entire 20th century.
-Although Graves and Sauternes also produced some top wines, Pomerol and Saint-Émilion today offer so many outstanding creatures, with the crème de la crème being the Cheval Blanc and Lafleur.
+The vintage received praise particularly in the Médoc, which produced the best wines of the entire vintage.
+One of the most famous of them is Château Lafite-Rothschild.
+Many consider him to be the best Lafite-Rothschild of the entire 20th century.
+Although Graves and Sauternes also produced high-level wines, Pomerol and Saint-Émilion today offer just as many exceptional creatures, with the crème de la crème being Cheval Blanc and Lafleur.

 Recommended glass shape